quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 :p How should we handle a non-looping animation in terms of sampling poses?
 ??x
-To handle a non-looping animation, you simply clamp the time \( t \) to be within the valid range [0, T].
-This means that if \( t \) falls outside this range, it is adjusted to fit back into the range.
+To handle a non-looping animation, you simply clamp the time $t $ to be within the valid range [0, T].
+This means that if$t$ falls outside this range, it is adjusted to fit back into the range.

 ```c++
 float tstart = 0; // Start of the clip